Chart Color Schemes

 Brompton displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

 Brompton's dwelling structures, as per the latest Census, consisted of 43.1% houses and 56.9% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Adelaide metro had 75.2% houses and 24.9% other dwellings.
-Home ownership in Brompton was at 17.1%, with the rest being mortgaged (29.4%) or rented (53.5%).
+This compares to Adelaide metro's 75.2% houses and 24.9% other dwellings.
+Home ownership in Brompton stood at 17.1%, with mortgaged dwellings at 29.4% and rented ones at 53.5%.
 The median monthly mortgage repayment was $1,733, higher than Adelaide metro's average of $1,562.
 Median weekly rent in Brompton was $380, compared to Adelaide metro's $320.
 Nationally, Brompton's mortgage repayments were lower than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing